No Way Out of Texas: In Your House: Storylines

 Due to jealousy over his wife, and valet, Sable, receiving all the attention of the audience, Marc Mero sought to annoy the crowd by sending Sable away from ringside, and instead being accompanied by The Artist Formerly Known as Goldust, who first dressed up as Sable, and then later, in a nod to the popular song "The Beautiful People", as Marilyn Manson.
 Metalheads, and cross-dressers The Headbangers, took exception to this.

 During WWF Shotgun Saturday Night, the number one contender for the WWF Light Heavyweight Championship, Pantera, was getting ready to execute a moonsault on Brian Christopher.
 However, Christopher managed to get up, and attack Taka Michinoku, before laying him down for the moonsault instead.
 It turned out to all be a ploy, as the next week, Christopher and Pantera tagged up against Taka, and Aguila.
 During the match, Christopher tried to use a foreign object against Taka, but it was kicked out of his hands; Pantera quickly picked it up, and put it inside of his mask, making use of it by tagging himself in and performing a diving headbutt to take the pin.

 Two Saturdays previous to the event, The Godwinns interrupted The Quebecers' match, causing them to lose by hitting them with a slop bucket; the Quebecers took revenge the following week; attacking Henry on the outside, distracting Phineas in the ring, giving Savio Vega a chance to hit a spinning heel kick, and win the match.

-The NWA presence continued to be felt in the WWF, proposing respect for tradition, whilst letting Jim Cornette's tennis racket assist them in winning matches.
-In a match against North American Champion Jeff Jarrett, The New Blackjacks found themselves torn apart when Barry Windham mistimed a lariat, and hit teammate Justin "Hawk" Bradshaw when trying to aid him from interference from Cornette, and The Rock 'n' Roll Express.
+The National Wrestling Alliance's (NWA) presence continued to be felt in the WWF, proposing respect for tradition, whilst letting Jim Cornette's tennis racket assist them in winning matches.
+In a match against NWA North American Champion Jeff Jarrett, The New Blackjacks found themselves torn apart when Barry Windham mistimed a lariat, and hit teammate Justin "Hawk" Bradshaw when trying to aid him from interference from Cornette, and The Rock 'n' Roll Express.
 This turned out to be not so accidental as after the match, Windham attacked Bradshaw again and declared his alliance with the NWA.
 Windham appeared the next week without his facial hair, severing ties with Bradshaw, but after winning a match with Jeff Jarrett against the Legion of Doom, Bradshaw rushed the ring and chased away the NWA contingent.
 Accepting a challenge from the tag team, Bradshaw revealed his partner to be Flash Funk, who offered little assistance once the Express took him out behind the referee's back, leading Bradshaw to fight an effective handicap match.
 Despite winning the match, he suffered a post-match beat down after being hit with Cornette's tennis racket and suffered a four-man elevated neck breaker, followed by a figure-four leg lock, with the Express stretching his arms, and Windham – now sporting blond hair, further separating his image with Bradshaw – striking with a running bodysplash.